 The State Library of South Australia is a member of National and State Libraries Australia (NSLA) and endorses NSLA's position statement and procedural guidelines on takedown requests.

 The State Library has a mandated role to collect and preserve cultural heritage, provide open and equitable access to information, and support the growth of knowledge and ideas.
 Given these responsibilities, materials provided online will be taken down (or have other access restrictions imposed) only in extraordinary circumstances.
 In making collections and services available online, the State Library respects jurisdictional legal considerations.

 In terms of copyright infringements, Australia has recently legislated to extend safe harbours protection to include cultural, educational and disability groups where they provide online services to the public.
 The Copyright Amendment (Service Providers) Act 2018 sets the services and compliance requirements to which 'safe harbours' may apply.
 As well as being relevant to takedown of material uploaded by third parties, these changes are relevant for those providing public access computers or search services.
-More information is available from the Australian Libraries Copyright Committee.
+More information is available from the Australian Libraries and Archives Copyright Coalition.